Print this page

 NL: 1200 hrs - Ge: 1340 hrs - UK: 1240 hrs - Fr: 1240 hrs - B: 1240 hrs.

-In 1935 and 1936 the (then) Chief of Staff Lieutenant-General Reynders listed up requirements for the imperative upgrade of the army weapon arsenals.
+In 1935 and 1936 the (then) Chief of Staff Lieutenant-General Reynders listed up requirements for the fast and imperative upgrade of the army weapon arsenals.
 Amongst the long list of requirements were medium and light tanks.
 In 1937 the final inventory was passed on to the Minister of Defence, incorporating a desired minimum number of 65 light and 36 medium tanks next to 51 armoured cars.

 Although the Dutch defence budget had been upgraded in 1937 already, it was considered not yet sufficient enough to procure the long list of requirements the General had filed.

-The Swedish producer Landsverk was requested whether it was possible to deliver two of their L.60 tank design [8,3 ton tank with a 3,7 Bofors main-gun] to the Dutch army.
+The Swedish producer Landsverk was requested by the military whether it was possible to deliver two of their L.60 tank design [8,3 ton tank with a 3,7 Bofors main-gun] to the Dutch army.
 It was the intention to use those for training exercises for AT-gun crews and infantry.
 But the Ministry again laid off the matter.
 Meanwhile Dutch manufacturer DAF was also requested by the military whether it would be able to develop a tank version of the Pantrado [M.39/M.40 AFV].
 DAF confirmed and prepared a quotation for the design and fabrication of two prototype tanks.
 It was again laid off by the Minister of Defence.
 The Minister - by then it was Dyxhoorn - considered tanks no urgent weapon systems to be obtained for reasons explained hereabove.
 The introduction of tanks in the Dutch army was therefore again postponed.

 As such only one tank would ever serve in the Dutch army before WWII.
 In the late twenties one Renault FT-17 tank - a WWI type - had been bought for the single purpose of testing inundations and tank barriers.
 That should have shaped an accurate analysis of the negiotability of Dutch defences by opposing tanks.
 This one tank was later abandoned and its whereabouts on 10 May 1940 are unknown.